patrickt/ragtag/README.md

 ## Are you going to add to this in the future?

 Sadly enough, yes.
 I still want to implement proper song-title capitalization heuristics.
-THe algorithm is interesting.
+The algorithm for doing so is quite subtle.